retokens/Grants-Program/rfps/know-your-real-estate-asset.md

 The first is as an Asset Document, as seen here ([see](./AssetDocumentExample.png)).

-This is the simplest approach and can be applied to any type of documentation which improves the veracity property documentation.
+This is the simplest approach and can be applied to any type of documentation which improves the veracity of property documentation.

-The issuer would add the Title Report reference via a signed transaction which would impose non-repudiation on the issuer which would give them pause if their intention was fraud.
+The issuer would add the **Title Report** reference via a signed transaction which would impose non-repudiation on the issuer, a fact which would give them pause if their intention were fraud.

-The potential investor would need to click the 'document' link to view the real Title Report in a browser as is done now or, alternatively, in a custom viewer.
+The potential investor would need to click the 'document' link to view the real **Title Report** in a browser as is done now or, alternatively, in a custom viewer.

 ***Title Report as On-chain as part of the Asset***